 Bridgewater home prices are not only among the most expensive in Connecticut, but Bridgewater real estate also consistently ranks among the most expensive in America.

-Bridgewater is a decidedly white-collar town, with fully 86.41% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bridgewater is a town of professionals, sales and office workers and managers.
-There are especially a lot of people living in Bridgewater who work in office and administrative support (14.03%), management occupations (12.47%) and sales jobs (10.69%).
+Bridgewater is a decidedly white-collar town, with fully 85.59% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bridgewater is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Bridgewater who work in management occupations (19.89%), office and administrative support (8.49%), and sales jobs (8.17%).

 Of important note, Bridgewater is also a town of artists.
 Bridgewater has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bridgewater’s character.

-Telecommuters are a relatively large percentage of the workforce: 11.93% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Bridgewater telecommute to their jobs.
+Overall, about 15.24% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.